 First: surgery should be done in a hospital where all the human talent and the technological support are readily available.
 Our response was that an operating room is a limited space, relatively easy to arrange with all necessary equipment; so is also the case of the recovery room and a preparation room.
 A well trained surgical and anesthesiology team is the answer to the demand of human talent.

 Second: the infection rate will increase without the protection of a sterile environment.
 We think that we can clean and sterilize an operating room in a truck as well as we do in a hospital; in addition, the community germs are much less aggressive than the hospital germs; a clean and sparkling hall in the hospital is much more dangerous than an open field in a community.
-Now, in 2014, after more than seven thousand and four hundred operations performed with excellent results and a very low complication rate, we have the evidence that we were right.
+Now, in 2016, after more than seven thousand and six hundred operations performed with excellent results and a very low complication rate, we have the evidence that we were right.

 With these premises and examples, the idea that an operating room could be set on a truck was born.
 A mobile surgical unit was assembled and a new milestone in the history of mobile surgery began.